Rajnanchari/Devops-Srinivas/Jenkins-Notes/jenkins4.md

 ###  What is BDD (Behavior-Driven Development)?
      BDD is an extension of TDD that focuses on defining application behavior in a human-readable format.
 It encourages collaboration between developers, testers, and non-technical stakeholders (e.g., business analysts).

+### 10-02-2025 How to create new project/item/job from existing job ?

+    click on new item

+         |

+    give job name

+         |

+     and select item

+(scroll down bottom, where we can see copy from option in cpy from tab we need to pause the job name which we want make use of existing job configuration)

+    example: Create job 10(take the reference of job 8 configuration)